OSU Wexner Hospital

 Surface-Mount Device (SMD) Technology

-Each of the 15 displays employs surface-mount display (SMD) technology, where the LEDs in each pixel are package together, allowing for crisp, clear imagery and a widened viewing experience.
+Each of the 15 displays employs surface-mount display (SMD) technology, where the LEDs in each pixel are packaged together, allowing for crisp, clear imagery and a widened viewing experience.
 In addition, all displays have a 6 mm pixel pitch to allow for walk-up viewing.

 All displays are 32 pixels high and range from 160 pixels to 448 pixels wide.
 There are 140,288 physical pixels in the installation.
 However, because the "blank" spaces in the content are also rendered, the SNA display more than 400,000 pixels.